Tickets for Pompeii: Skip The Line

 - Kids pay only for Skip The Line

-Train: Take any train to Naples and, from there, the train to Sorrento.
-Get off at Pompeii (Villa dei Misteri), the closest stop to the Porta Marina entrance gate.
+Train: Take any train to Naples and, from there, take the Circumvesuviana train bound to Sorrento and get off at Pompei Scavi (Villa dei Misteri), the closest stop to the Porta Marina entrance gate.

 In 1972 Pink Floyd played a live show here that became the beloved concert documentary Pink Floyd: Live at Pompeii.
 There's a cool exhibition about it underneath the amphitheater where they played.
 It's cool to supplement the window into Ancient Roman life with a glimpse at an iconic piece of rock n' roll history.